abhimanyubhowmik/Visual_Servoing/README.md

 </div>

 ### Objective:
-The objective is to implement visual servoying using OpenCV by detecting an orange buoy within an underwater environment.
+The objective is to implement visual servoing using OpenCV by detecting an orange buoy within an underwater environment.
 Subsequently, we aim to implement a Proportional (P) controller using an interaction matrix to regulate various degrees of freedom of a BlueROV.
 Initially, the controller focuses on regulating yaw-heave, and then sway-heave.
 Ultimately, the controller aims to oversee all five degrees of motion, except for pitch.

 Group Members: